TUW-GEO/ecmwf_models/docs/download.rst

 Other flags, that can be activated in ``era5_download`` are:

 - **-h (--help)** : shows the help text for the download function
+- **-p (--product)**: specify the ERA5 product to download.
+Choose either ERA5 or ERA5-Land.
+Default is ERA5.
 - **-keep (--keep_original)** : keeps the originally downloaded files as well.
   We split the downloaded, monthly stacks into single images and discard the original files by default.
-- **-grb (--as_grib)** : download the data in grib format instead of the default nc4 format (grib reading is only supported for Linux OS).
+- **-grb (--as_grib)** : download the data in grib format instead of the default nc4 format (grib reading is not supported on Windows OS).
 - **--h_steps** : full hours for which images are downloaded (e.g. --h_steps 0
   would download only data at 00:00 UTC).
 By default we use 0, 6, 12 and 18.